workshopper/learnyoureact/exercises/hello_react/problem.en.md

 ```

 The code above creates a small Express server that renders our React
 components.
-If someone navigates to `/`, `views/index.jsx` will be rendered.
-This program uses the `express-react-views` module.
+If someone navigates to `/`, it will render `views/index.jsx`.
+This program uses the `express-react-views` module for view rendering.

-Next, create a `views` directory in the same directory as `program.js`.
+Next, create a `views` directory in the same directory as `program.js`,
-After that, create `index.jsx` in the 'views' directory.
+and create `index.jsx` in the 'views' directory.

-Please copy the code below into `index.jsx`
+Copy the code below into `index.jsx`:

 ```
 import React from 'react';